vanyabrovary/Model/README.md

 ## SUPPORT

-Bugs may be submitted through vanyabrovaru@gmail.com
+Bugs may be submitted through email

 ## AUTHORS